 Managing the project was Randy, who kept in contact with Tara and Phil on a regular basis.
 Brothers Wayne and Kevin were also involved, with Wayne working to excavate the building site and Kevin focusing on the interior and wood finishes.

-Steve was on hand for the design, helping Tara and Phil craft their dream home for their growing family.
+Designer Steve Poortinga was on hand to help Tara and Phil craft their dream home for their growing family.

 The couple also happened to live right next door to their quickly progressing property during the 10-month building process, giving them daily access to the property and any updates – good or bad – Oke Woodsmith had for them.

-“They were honest with us – we had heard horror stories about builders who chase you offsite or don’t follow through,” Phil said, “but we never felt that they didn’t’ want us here; they were honest and transparent.”
+“They were honest with us – we had heard horror stories about builders who chase you offsite or don’t follow through,” Phil says, “but we never felt that they didn’t want us here; they were honest and transparent.”